10 dos and dont’s of cooking pasta

 Rinsing the pasta will rinse away the starch that helps the sauce cling to the pasta.
 The only time you can rinse your pasta is when you’re making cold pasta salad.

 This is perhaps the most common mistake when cooking pasta.
 The water that the pasta cooks in is pure liquid gold.
 It’s full of starch that can help thin out your sauce if it’s reduced too much, emulsify a sauce like cacio e pepe or just add more moisture to your pasta.
 Always, always reserve a cup or two of the water in case you need it.

 8. Pro tip: add the pasta to the sauce, not vice versa.

 While your pasta is cooking, your sauce should be in a pot warming up (which brings up another point, please don’t add cold sauce to your hot pasta).
 Cook your pasta about 80% of the way in the boiling water then add it to the sauce to finish cooking.
 Finishing the cooking process in the sauce allows it to absorb the flavour as well as coat it in the sauce.

-9. DO choose the right pasta shape
+9. Choose the right pasta shape for each sauce

 Although all pasta shapes theoretically taste the same, we do believe that certain shapes pair better with certain sauces, such as spaghetti for carbonara, paccheri with seafood, farfalle with asparagus and pancetta, macaroni for Italian-style mac and cheese, etc.

-10. DO pick a great pasta sauce
+10. Pick a great pasta sauce, obviously